Image

 Google has transitioned from throwing out a handful of links to content searchers might be looking for to instead delivering the information searchers are after in an accessible, digestible manner.

-Over the course of 5 years, Google developed a synonym system that delivers the content you’re looking for despite minor linguistic differences between your search and the content you would find most valuable.
+Over the course of five years, Google developed a synonym system that delivers the content you’re looking for despite minor linguistic differences between your search and the content you would find most valuable.

 This synonym system makes a remarkable difference in over 30% of searches, and it’s just one language model that helps Google evaluate your query to the fullest extent possible.

-By fusing the ability to recognize locally-oriented searches, queries looking for recent results as opposed to older data, and the format (images, recipes, etc.) you’d likely find most helpful, Google expertly assesses search intent to deliver relevant, high-quality, practical results.
+By fusing the ability to recognize locally-oriented searches, queries looking for recent results as opposed to older data, and the format (images, recipes, etc.) you’d likely find most helpful, Google expertly assesses search intent to deliver relevant results.

 That includes commerce results, by the way.

-If you’re thinking that this robust, refined functionality would be a boon for site owners implementing informed SEO strategies that focus on creating quality user experiences, you’re right on the money.
+If you’re thinking this robust, refined functionality would be a boon for site owners implementing informed Organic Search strategies that focus on creating quality user experiences, you’re right on the money.

-Any brand publishing helpful, original, user-focused content—and doing the technical work to optimize their site—stands to benefit from Google’s ongoing (and likely ceaseless) transformation.
+Any brand publishing helpful, original, user-focused content, and doing the technical SEO work to optimize their site, stands to benefit from Google’s ongoing transformation.

 Who’s Floundering and Who’s Flourishing

-Frankly, most of the racket you’ve heard about the death of SEO comes from people who’ve been doing it the wrong way.
+Frankly, most of the racket you’ve heard about the death of Organic Search comes from people who’ve been doing it the wrong way and getting away with it for far too long.

-They see SEO as a “hack” or nothing more than a series of tricks to manipulate Google into improving page rankings.
+They aren’t interested in creating outstanding content and making legitimate contributions to the digital ecosystem.
+Instead, they see Organic Search optimization as a “hack” or nothing more than a series of tricks to manipulate Google into improving page rankings.

 But that’s not how this works.
 That’s not how any of this works.